 Let’s say you’ve been in conversation with a potential client for a while now and are ready to talk about pricing.
 But how do you best approach this?

 We’ve got your back.
-Here’s our guide on preparing yourself for a discussion on costs and coming up with a pricing strategy for clients.
+Here’s our guide on preparing yourself for a discussion on costs and coming up with a pricing strategy for clients — and we have some real-life examples to help you decide how to set your rates.

 What is a pricing strategy?